AskAlexSharov/cv/content/places/art.md

 order: 5
 ---

+Lead tech part of small Web-Studio with ~10 simultaneous clients

+* Hired 5 people.
+There was 2 devs when I joined.
 * I introduced processes: git, tickets, PRD's, interviews
-* Simultaneously developed 3-4 websites
+* Simultaneously develop 3-4 websites
-* Administrate servers (Debian) for all clients
+* Maintained Debian servers for all clients